 Gleason Grade and Score

-The Gleason score is named after Dr. Donald Gleason, the pathologist who first studied and devised a scoring system to describe the aggressiveness of prostate cancers.
-This system helps us to separate the less aggressive prostate cancers from those that are more aggressive.
-In more technical terms, it represents the "grade" of the tumor, which is a measure of the degree of differentiation of prostate cancer cells.
-Differentiation refers to how "normal" a cancer cell looks under a microscope when compared to a normal prostate cell.
+The Gleason score is named after Dr. Donald Gleason, a pathologist who studied prostate cancer cells.
+He made a scoring tool to help set apart the less aggressive prostate cancers from the more aggressive ones.
+The tool shows the "grade" of the tumor, which is a measure of the degree of differentiation of prostate cancer cells.
+Differentiation means how "normal" a cancer cell looks under a microscope when compared to a normal prostate cell.
 If the cancer is poorly differentiated or undifferentiated, then it looks very abnormal.
-If the cancer is well-differentiated, then it looks similar to normal cells.
+If the cancer is well-differentiated, then it looks like normal cells.

-As you might expect, the more aggressive cancers are poorly differentiated.
-These tumors have little or no regulation of their growth, allowing them to multiply in an uncontrolled manner (thus making it an aggressive cancer).
+More aggressive cancers are poorly differentiated.
+These tumors grow quickly and multiply in an uncontrolled way.
 Your Gleason score helps guide treatment options.

-The Gleason score is actually a sum of two Gleason grades.
+The Gleason score is a sum of two Gleason grades added together.
 The grade is a number from 1-5, with 1 being the most well-differentiated (looks more like normal cells) and 5 being the most poorly differentiated (looks more abnormal).
-The pathologist assigns a primary grade to the tumor cells that make up the majority of the tumor and a secondary grade to the cells making up a minority of the tumor.
-The Gleason score is then the sum of these two most dominant grades.
-Thus, the potential range of Gleason scores are from 2 (1+1) to 10 (5+5).
-The most prominent (primary) grade is either reported as the Gleason grade or is the first number in the score.
+The pathologist gives a primary grade to the tumor cells that make up most of the tumor and a secondary grade to the cells that make up the rest of the tumor.
+The Gleason score is then the sum of these two grades.
+So, Gleason scores could be from 2 (which is 1+1) to 10 (which is 5+5).
+The grade that stands out the most (primary) is either reported as the Gleason grade or is the first number in the score.
 For example:

 - In a report of Gleason 7 (3+4), grade 3 is the most prominent.